codybloemhard/md-to-incodoc/README.md

 - math
   - inline -> text tagged "latex-math"
   - display -> code block with language set "latex-math" and mode set "replace"
+- footnotes
+  - footnote reference -> link with tag
+  - footnote definition -> section with tag and id to be linked by
+- pluses metadata block -> document nav and meta

+not converted

+- yaml metadata block (use pluses metadata block)

 todo:

-- yaml metadata block
+- block quote
-  - convention for nav as metadata

 not yet supported in incodoc:

-- block quote
 - definition list
 - table
-- footnotes